 Two years (and growing) is a standard development to market timeline for in-vitro diagnostic products similar to Genstrip.
-As a result of previous delays by Shasta Technologies in completing its FDA approval application [510(k)] and then problems Shasta encountered in prosecuting its original application with FDA staff, the company changed its contractual responsibilities and obligations in June 2011 to include program management, regulatory process management, management of the manufacturing forecasting and distribution processes, and new products planning and development.
-Further (eventually fatal) on-going problems encountered by Shasta, which on their face appeared irresolvable, presented the company with an opportunity.
-OnMarch 20, 2014 our Pharma Tech Solutions, Inc. subsidiary acquired the intellectual property, the marks, and the GenStrip cleared 510(k).
-Subsequently we accomplished a minor rebranding of the original Genstrip product (GenStrip 50) throughout 2014 and 2015, and then developed the improved GenUltimate! product.
-GenUltimate! will become the only product of the original Genstrip line that will be packaged to conform with the FDA UDI standards, as of September 24, 2016.
+As a result of previous delays and failures by Shasta Technologies in completing its FDA approval application [510(k)] and then problems Shasta encountered in prosecuting its two original applications with

-Manufacturing of Genstrip 50 has recently ended and on-going sales will continue for the remainder of 2016, but will not include the FDA UDI packaging.
+FDA staff, the company changed its contractual responsibilities and obligations in June 2011 to include program management, regulatory process management, management of the manufacturing forecasting and distribution processes, and new products planning and development.
+Further (eventually fatal) on-going problems encountered by Shasta, which on their face proved irresolvable, presented the company with an opportunity.
+On March 20, 2014 our Pharma Tech Solutions, Inc. subsidiary acquired the intellectual property, the marks, and the GenStrip cleared 510(k).
+Subsequently we accomplished a rebranding of the original Genstrip product (GenStrip 50), built manufacturing protocols, implemented a robust Quality System throughout 2014 and 2015, and then developed the improved GenUltimate! product.
+GenUltimate! has become the only product of the original Genstrip line that will be packaged to conform with the FDA UDI standards, and was released as UDI compliant as of September 24, 2016.
+Manufacturing of Genstrip 50 has ended and on-going sales will continue for the remainder of 2016, but will not include the FDA UDI packaging.

-In June 2010 the company was approached by the largest retailer in the world for the distribution and sale of the Genstrip product, then about to enter the 510k regulatory process, at over 5,000 retail stores worldwide.
+In June 2010 the company was approached by the largest retailer in the world for the distribution and sale of the Genstrip product, then about to enter the 510k regulatory review process, at over 5,000 retail stores worldwide.
 A contract with this retailer was negotiated in September 2010 and subsequently renegotiated and renewed in April 2011, and as soon as the retail contract was agreed to and as a means to conduct market research, the company began seeking pre-conditioned letters of intent (pre-orders) for Genstrip, while continuing the prosecution of the 510(k) application on behalf of Shasta Technologies before the FDA.
 Discussions with this retailer and other similarly situated retailers had been on a litigation induced hiatus since our litigation with Lifescan, Inc. began in earnest in late March 2013.
 Lifescan Inc., the diabetes testing division of Johnson & Johnson sued the company in three separate suits, all in Federal court, beginning in September 2011.
 These suits proved costly in that their intended purpose was to keep the Genstrip product off of retail market shelves.
 Until these suits were settled in May 2016, the company's marketing abilities were severely limited.
 The settlements provided a hard-fought victory for the company.
-During the just ended 2Q 2016, we settled these lawsuits in a novel manner, where Johnson & Johnson paid the company a settlement amount and also granted the company licenses to J&J patents -- the larger value gained from this 5-year legal battle.
+During the just ended 3Q 2016, we settled these lawsuits in a novel manner, where Johnson & Johnson paid the company a settlement amount and also granted the company licenses to J&J patents -- the larger value gained from this 5-year legal battle.
+In March 2016, prior to its settlement, the company's Pharma Tech Solutions, Inc. and Decision IT Corp. subsidiaries brought suit against Lifescan, Inc. in Nevada Federal court for patent infringement, the company alleging that Lifescan, Inc.'s OneTouch Ultra product was and had been infringing both of the company's patents.